drophero/platform-integration/README.md

 #What are plugin callbacks?

-This is the way we use to **knok your door** when we need to tell you something.
+This is the way we use to **knock your door** when we need to tell you something.
 Is a public url hidden in the plugin server that allows us to visit you.

 ####When you create them.